 When choosing the funeral songs to include in the playlist for your loved one, it’s important to keep in mind that the song selections should be in accordance with your loved one’s tastes, rather than just playing the popular ones.

 But with the vast variety of modern songs that exist, coming up with a mere 10 or 20 songs can seem like a daunting task.
 Which songs to include?
 Which ones would be apt?
-Well luckily for you, we’ve made a list of the top 19 Modern songs to play at a funeral.
+Well luckily for you, we’ve made a list of the top 19 contemporary funeral songs to play at a funeral or memorial service.

 1) Forever Young (Rod Stewart)